leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

 Because types are ordinary expressions in Lean, passing arguments to polymorphic types (like `PPoint`) doesn't require any special syntax.

 Definitions may also take types as arguments, which makes them polymorphic.
-While some languages have separate notations for type arguments and other arguments, Lean uses a single uniform notation for all arguments.
 The function `replaceX` replaces the `x` field of a `PPoint` with a new value.
 In order to allow `replaceX` to work with _any_ polymorphic point, it must be polymorphic itself.
-This is achieved by having its first argument be the type of the point's fields, and later arguments refer back to the first argument's name.
+This is achieved by having its first argument be the type of the point's fields, with later arguments referring back to the first argument's name.
 ```Lean
 {{#example_decl Examples/Intro.lean replaceX}}
 ```